Help to Buy

 We offer mortgages as part of the UK Government’s help to buy Shared Equity schemes in England and Wales.
 The scheme is designed to help buyers who are looking to purchase a new-build property and meet the eligibility criteria.
 We are unable to support help to buy remortgage customers.

 The schemes are available to buyers who are looking to purchase a new-build property and whilst they have the financial means to maintain their mortgage, they nevertheless experience difficulty in purchasing their desired property because of their inability to raise privately the required deposit.
 Platform’s participation in the schemes will therefore assist prospective purchasers by allowing them to take out also a Help to Buy Equity Loan by way of a second charge.

 Submitting an Application

-Before submitting a Help to Buy mortgage application, you must ensure your client has obtained the Authority to Proceed (ATP) document from their local Help to Buy agent/Help to Buy Wales Agency which must be provided prior to offer of the Help to Buy mortgage.
+Before submitting a Help to Buy mortgage application, you must ensure your client has obtained the Authority to Proceed (ATP) document from their local Help to Buy agent/Help to Buy Wales Agency which must be provided prior to completion of the Help to Buy mortgage.

 All applications are subject to Platform’s standard lending criteria along with the following requirements:

 - Minimum applicant deposit of 5% of the purchase price is required (excluding builder incentives).